Android-ScreenShot/AndroidScreenShotService/README.md

 ###3.Use function : takeScreenshot(Context context, String fileFullPath) , if "fileFullPath" is null , the pic will be saved at /data/local/tmp

 ##Contact
-Some sample code can be found on the [Garvin-Blog](http://blog.csdn.net/buptgshengod) page.
+Some sample code can be found on the [Garvin-Blog](http://blog.csdn.net/buptgshengod/article/details/39155979) page.
 Email:garvinli@garvinli.com or jie.cao@legensity.com

 - - -
-Copyright 2014 Ospaf Lab Software, Inc. Unless otherwise marked, this work is licensed under a GNU GENERAL PUBLIC LICENSE
+Copyright 2014 Garvin Lab Software, Inc. Unless otherwise marked, this work is licensed under a GNU GENERAL PUBLIC LICENSE